hbc/Intro-to-R-2-day/lessons/03_introR-functions-and-arguments.md

 	?round

+Even more useful is the `example()` function.
+This will allow you to run the examples section from the Online Help to see exactly how it works when executing the commands.
+Let's try that for `round()`:

+	example("round")

-If you know the function, but just need to remind yourself of the names of the arguments, you can use:
+Alternatively, if you are familiar with the function but just need to remind yourself of the names of the arguments, you can use:

 	args(round)